How to Celebrate St Patrick’s Day in Whistler

 Go Green: Celebrate St. Patrick’s Day in Style

 Dig through your suitcase or closet for something green to wear.
 Hint; not visibly wearing something green can result in getting yourself pinched.
 Wear green socks under your pants – pinched.
 Knee high green socks over your pants – good to go!
 We recommend a green shirt and hat to avoid as many pinching opportunities as possible.
-But don’t stop there, swing by the Whistler Hardware store in the village to pick up a mandatory shamrock accessory or two and a shot glass necklace to make your Whistler St. Patrick’s Day outfit complete.
+But don’t stop there, swing by the Gibbons Hub in the Westin Whistler in the village to pick up some fun shirts to make your St. Patricks Day outfit complete.

 Fuel Your Day: Traditional Foods of the Emerald Isle